cosmostation/aptos-swift/README.md

 #### Swift Package Manager

-You can use [The Swift Package Manager](https://swift.org/package-manager) to install `AptosSwift` by adding the proper description to your `Package.swift` file:
+You can use [The Swift Package Manager](https://swift.org/package-manager) to install `aptos-swift` by adding the proper description to your `Package.swift` file:
 ```swift
 dependencies: [
     .package(url: "https://github.com/cosmostation/aptos-swift.git", .branch("main"))